pkom79/email-metrics-cloud/docs/BRANDING.md

 - Header line: interpret the overall engagement health by age (use the rule priority: hygiene, then acquisition quality, then stability).
 Subline is a one-sentence focus reminder derived from the signals map.
 - Interaction: “View Insights” / “Hide Insights” toggle with chevron; expanded state shows a short 4–6 sentence paragraph (no bullets) that covers acquisition quality, list maintenance, where habits form or fade, recommended allocation, and a contrast reminder.
 - Data inputs: derive segments using the same age buckets (0–6m, 6–12m, 1–2y, 2+y) and engagement buckets (0–30d, 31–60d, 61–90d, 91–120d, 120+, Never).
 Do not restate raw percentages already shown on the chart.
-- Sentence templates: follow the rule set—headline priority order, subline mapping, paragraph sentences covering quality, maintenance, stability, focus, and contrast.
+- Sentence templates: follow the rule set–headline priority order, subline mapping, paragraph sentences covering quality, maintenance, stability, focus, and contrast.

 #### Campaign Day Performance Action Note (new)
 - Purpose: Recommend which day(s) of the week to prioritize for campaign sends based on Revenue per Email, engagement (opens, clicks, conversions), and risk (unsub & spam) while respecting the existing Send Frequency recommendation.